See how Microsoft Dynamics compares to other business management software

 SAP may offer a fixed-price, fixed-scope implementation of SAP Business All-in-One.
 What specifics actually govern this offer?
 Will I have to conform my business to match SAP's ideas of how to run a business in order to get the benefits of the rapid implementation?
 How will the cost and time of implementation be affected if I want to have the solution modified to meet my unique business practices?

 Do I have to license named users instead of concurrent users or user sessions?
 What is the difference, and what do you see as the pros and cons of each?

 Is NetWeaver middleware required for integration with SAP and non-SAP systems?
 If so, how will this affect the cost and complexity of my implementation?

 What does a typical All-in-One support team look like?
 How many administrators?
 How many developers?
 How many support personnel?

 How many users can Business One reasonably scale to?
 How many references can you provide of existing SAP Business One users of my size?

 What are my choices if I outgrow Business One?
-Can you provide details on the cost and steps to migrate to SAP Business All-in-One or Business ByDesign?
+Can you provide details on the cost and steps to migrate to SAP Business All-in-One or SAP Business ByDesign?

 How much of the functionality being demonstrated is native, "out-of-the-box" functionality versus functionality developed by a partner or through a third-party developer?
-How will this add-on functionality affect upgrades?